Christina Kramer: Education and career

 Kramer worked as a translator for Berlitz Translation Service for some time, translating documents from Bulgarian, Macedonian, Russian, Serbo-Croatian, and Turkish.

+Early in her career Kramer taught Russian and Spanish at Murray State University in Kentucky.

-Since 1986 Kramer has been a member of the University of Toronto faculty.
-She was promoted to full professor in May 2001.
+Kramer joined the University of Toronto faculty in 1986.
+She was promoted to full professor in May 2001 and retired in June 2019.

 Scholarly work

-Kramer is a specialist on Balkan languages and semantics, specifically on South Slavic languages.
-Her research focus on synchronic linguistics, sociolinguistics, verbal categories, language and politics.
+Kramer is a specialist on Balkan languages, specifically on South Slavic languages, with a particular focus on Macedonian.
+Her research has focused on synchronic linguistics, sociolinguistics, verbal categories, language and politics.